brozeph/settings-lib/readme.md

 ### Base Config Path

 The base configuration path is specified as a single string value in the options object passed to settings via `initialize(options, callback)`.
-If no baseConfigPath field exists or the value is blank, the settings library will attempt to construct configuration via environment based configuration and command line based configuration.
+If no baseSettingsPath field exists or the value is blank, the settings library will attempt to construct configuration via environment based configuration and command line based configuration.

 ### Environment Search Paths